Premium Treated Pea Seed

 - This product does not ship to Canada.

-- This product does not ship to the following countries: Japan, KR, New Zealand, Taiwan.
+- This product does not ship to the following countries: Japan, Republic of Korea, New Zealand, Taiwan.

 CULTURE: Peas are a cool-weather crop.
 Midsummer pickings are not as prolific as earlier harvests.
 For best yields ensure adequate fertility and a pH of 6.5-6.8.
 Adjust pH with ground limestone or wood ashes, ideally in the fall prior to spring planting.
 Inoculate peas to encourage formation of nitrogen-producing nodules on the plant roots.
 This enriches the soil, results in larger plants, and increases yield.